Why Does God Allow Suffering and Punishment?

 –St. Padrie Pio

-But the cross, for those who don’t believe at all or so very little, they over look God’s goodness, and our suffering can cause some of us so much pain that instead of running to God for help to carry our cross and learn from it, we reject God.
+But the cross, for those of us, who don’t believe at all or so very little, we sadly over look or don’t see God’s goodness in our crosses, and our suffering can even wind up causing some of us so much pain that instead of running to God for help to carry our crosses and learn from them, we reject God.
 Then the cross, that was meant to save us can lead us to our doom.

-So if we can’t find peace during any circumstance pray…pray especially the Divine Mercy Chaplet at 3:00pm (the hour Jesus died–the hour of great mercy) for the grace to sincerely trust in Jesus.
+So if we can’t find peace during any circumstance pray, confess your sins (lack of trust in God)…and pray some more especially the Divine Mercy Chaplet at 3:00pm (the hour Jesus died–the hour of great mercy) for the grace to sincerely trust in Jesus.
 Great mercy is sent at that hour.

-Tell God you sincerely want to stop habitually offending Him, and wish to reject the world’s pleasures and live like a true Christian: bearing the cross for the salvation of souls.
+Tell God you sincerely want to stop habitually offending Him and live like a true Christian: bearing the cross for the salvation of souls.
 Then honestly seek to change.
-Then God will flood the truly contrite heart with the grace needed to grow in wonderful trust and to find the Way of Peace…and then into a saving faith and even a perfect saint if we allow Him.
+God will flood the truly contrite heart with the grace needed to grow in wonderful trust and show us how to find the Way of Peace…and then bring us into a saving faith and even into a perfect saint, if we allow Him.

-“Humanity will not find peace until it turns trustfully to divine mercy.”
+“Humanity will not find peace [during our suffering] until it turns trustfully to divine mercy.”

 –Jesus to St. Faustina

-But if after prayer, we are still overwhelmed with anxiety and can’t obtain a true trusting faith, for the meantime until we grow in more grace, God wants us to “cast all your worries upon him because he cares for you” (1 Peter 5:7) and continue to learn from our crosses and pray for a faith that brings “the peace of God that surpasses all understanding” (Philippians 4:7).
+But if after prayer, we are still overwhelmed with anxiety and can’t obtain a true trusting faith, for the meantime until we grow in more grace, God wants us to “cast all your worries upon him because he cares for you” (1 Peter 5:7) and continue to strive to learn from our crosses, do what God wants and pray for a faith that brings “the peace of God that surpasses all understanding” (Philippians 4:7).

 Caring For The Spiritual Needs of Others is Our Greatest Priority